MicrosoftLearning/mslearn-azure-ml/Instructions/05-Train-classification-model.md

     cd azure-ml-labs/Labs/05
     ./setup.sh
     ```
-1. When asked, enter your initials to name your compute instance.
+1. When asked, **enter your initials to name your compute instance**.
 Any random string of letters will do (not more than 5 letters).
 1. Wait for the script to complete - this typically takes around 5-10 minutes.

 ## Clone the lab materials